kube-vip/kube-vip/docs/install_daemonset/index.md

-# Kube-Vip as a daemonset
+# Kube-Vip as a DaemonSet

 ## Daemonset

 Other Kubernetes distributions can bring up a Kubernetes cluster, without depending on a VIP (BUT they are configured to support one).
 A prime example of this would be k3s, that can be configured to start and also sign the certificates to allow incoming traffic to a virtual IP.
-Given we don't need the VIP to exist **before** the cluster, we can bring up the k3s node(s) and then add `kube-vip` as a daemonset for all control plane nodes.
+Given we don't need the VIP to exist **before** the cluster, we can bring up the k3s node(s) and then add `kube-vip` as a DaemonSet for all control plane nodes.

 If the Kubernetes installer allows for adding a Virtual IP as an additional [SAN](https://en.wikipedia.org/wiki/Subject_Alternative_Name) to the API server certificate then we can apply `kube-vip` to the cluster once the first node has been brought up.

-## Kube-Vip as **HA**, **Load-Balancer** or both ` ¯\_(ツ)_/¯`
+## Kube-Vip as HA, Load Balancer, or both

 When generating a manifest for `kube-vip` we will pass in the flags `--controlplane` / `--services` these will enable the various types of functionality within `kube-vip`.

 With both enabled `kube-vip` will manage a virtual IP address that is passed through it's configuration for a Highly Available Kubernetes cluster, it will also "watch" services of `type:LoadBalancer` and once their `spec.LoadBalancerIP` is updated (typically by a cloud controller) it will advertise this address using BGP/ARP.

-**Note about Daemonsets**
+**Note about DaemonSets**

 Unlike generating the static manifest there are a few more things that may need configuring, this page will cover most scenarios.